 What is quality?

-The quality of a statistical product can be defined as the fitness for purpose of that product.
-More specifically, it is the fitness for purpose with regards the following dimensions: relevance, accuracy, timeliness and punctuality, accessibility and clarity, comparability, and coherence.
+The quality of a statistical product can be defined as the “fitness for purpose” of that product.
+More specifically, it is the fitness for purpose with regards to the European Statistical System dimensions of quality:

 ONS and quality

-ONS statistics are generally recognised as fit for purpose by our customers.
-The Statistics Authority's Code of Practice requires us to improve our engagement with customers on statistical quality by ensuring customers understand the quality of our statistics and by establishing how far the quality meets their needs.
+Our statistics are generally recognised as fit for purpose by our customers.
+The Code of Practice for Official Statistics requires us to continuously improve our engagement with customers on statistical quality by ensuring customers understand the quality of our statistics and by establishing how far the quality meets their needs.
 Additional government security requirements and the continued concern about data assurance requires us to ensure our confidentiality commitments are met and that the security of our statistics is maintained.
 Establishing a climate of continuous quality improvement will also reduce cost and enhance value.